You are here: FAQ Help > List > Molecules > Diatomics

 cc-pVnZ and aug-cc-pVnZ where n is D, T, or Q.

-Also listed the the extrapolation to infinite basis set using these results
+Also listed is the extrapolation to infinite basis set using these results

 and an extrapolation of the form r exp(-E/n)